Stephanie-Ash/sorcerers-castle/README.md

 ## Data Model

-To keep the functions that control the flow of the game simple and reusable, the information from the various branches of the story, including text, options and exit routes has been stored in Branches class instances.
+To keep the functions that control the flow of the game relatively simple and reusable, the information from the various branches of the story, including text, options and exit routes has been stored in instances of a 'Branches' class.

 PuzzleStrings and EndRoomStrings classes have also been created to store most of the string text used in the puzzles and end room.